Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Introduction

 In this light, it becomes crucial to allow a node to extract and act on individual node identities within a superposed address.
-Consequently, we design a \textit{quantum addressing splitting functionality} in Sec.~\ref{sec:4}, which generalizes for the quantum domain the classical match-and-forward paradigm of classical networks.
+Consequently, we design a \textit{quantum addressing splitting functionality} in Sec.~\ref{sec:4}, which generalizes the classical match-and-forward paradigm of classical networks to the quantum domain.
 The proposed quantum addressing splitting has been conceived by modifying Grover’s quantum search algorithm in order to tailor quantum-superposed data structures.
 In our proposal, the oracle is coherently controlled by quantum sub-network addresses, so that the presence or the absence of phase inversion becomes a controllable quantum degree of freedom.\\

-\begin{contrib} To sum up, the contributions of this paper are fourfold: \begin{itemize} \item the design of an architectural framework to manage in-network entanglement operations efficiently, centered around the Entanglement-Defined Controller (EDC); \item the design of a \textit{quantum addressing scheme}, which encodes quantum properties and behaviors directly into node identifiers; \item the design of a \textit{quantum-native} routing protocol that fully exploits the quantum nature of the addressing scheme to achieve scalable and compact routing tables; \item the proposal of a \textit{quantum addressing splitting functionality} that extends classical forwarding operations to quantum-superposed identifiers, through the design of a Schr\"odinger's oracle for Grover's search algorithm, coherently controlled by quantum addresses. \end{itemize} \end{contrib}
+\begin{contrib} To sum up and as represented in Fig.~\ref{fig:01_bis}, the contributions of this paper are fourfold: \begin{itemize} \item the design of an architectural framework to manage in-network entanglement operations efficiently, centered around the Entanglement-Defined Controller (EDC); \item the design of a \textit{quantum addressing scheme}, which encodes quantum properties and behaviors directly into node identifiers, by scaling the control plane to a quantum-native level; \item the design of \textit{quantum-native} routing protocols that fully exploit the quantum nature of the addressing scheme to achieve scalable and compact routing tables; \item the proposal of a \textit{quantum addressing splitting functionality} that extends classical forwarding operations to quantum-superposed identifiers, through the design of a Schr\"odinger's oracle for Grover's search algorithm, coherently controlled by quantum addresses. \end{itemize} \end{contrib}

 To the best of our knowledge, this is the first work demonstrating with concrete architectural and protocol design the advantages of the quantum-native functioning of the network, that was previously only anticipated at a conceptual level in \cite{CacIllCal-23}.